Dealing with absences

 What happens if a member is off sick?

-What pay is used to calculate benefits if the member leaves the LGPS and has been on reduced/no pay?
+What pay is used to calculate benefits if the employee leaves the LGPS and has been on reduced/no pay?

-If a member goes on strike they can elect after the absence, to cover the cost of ‘lost’ pension via an Additional Pension Contribution (APC) either paid regularly or as a one-off lump sum.
-For trade disputes (and any other unauthorised absences), the APC will always be fully funded by the member regardless of when they make the election.
+If an employee goes on strike they can choose to cover the cost of ‘lost’ pension with an Additional Pension Contribution (APC).
+This can be paid regularly or as a one-off lump sum.
+For trade disputes (and any other unauthorised absences), the APC will always be fully funded by the employee.

 What do employers need to do during strike action?

-Please note: If the Pensions Team do not receive notification that the employee has elected to purchase the ‘lost’ pension then the assumption will be that the strike day will not count for pension purposes.
-This is particularly important for members with pre 1st April 2014 service as lost membership still affects these benefits.
+If you do not tell us about an employee paying back the lost pension, we will assume that the day of the strike doesn’t count for pension purposes.
+This is particularly important for members with pre 1st April 2014 service, as lost membership still affects these benefits.